-To mark World Wetlands Day here are seven of the Trust’s wonderful watery wildlife reserves.
+To mark World Wetlands Day here are some of the Trust’s wonderful watery wildlife reserves.
 Each one is a haven for wildlife and well worth a visit, click on the reserve page to find out more.

 Bawsinch and Duddingston Loch Wildlife Reserve, Edinburgh